What is the best English?

 Trash or Rubbish? – Sorting out our English

 Colour or color?
 Socks or sox?
 Organisations or Organizations?
 Underground or subway?
 Gas or petrol?
 Fall or Autumn?
 Candy or sweets?
 Cookie or biscuit?
 Centre or Center, Trash or rubbish?
+What is the best English?

 I’ve had a lot of furious emails from users about my terrible spelling.